This article has been checked for horticultural accuracy by Oliver Parsons.

 My cosmos are very tall and sturdy, so why do they have no flowers?

 If your cosmos are tall, strong and bushy but without blooms, they may have been overfed with nitrogen-based fertiliser or grown in soil that is too fertile.
 This can cause cosmos to grow foliage at the expense of flowers.
-Cosmos flower best when planted in full sun and well-drained, average garden soil.
+Cosmos flower best when planted in full sun and in free-draining, average garden soil.
 Plants in shade will also struggle to flower.
 Pinching out cosmos plants should lead to more blooms.

 When do I pinch out my cosmos?